Karaborg/My-Kubernetes-Notes/README.md

 # Welcome
 This is me taking notes on GitHub while learning `Kubernetes`.
-I will probably be going to need this document when I forget how docker works.
+I will probably be going to need this document when I forget how it works.
 If you find something useful, be my guest.
 I will try to update this whenever I study.

 ## Intro
 Before we start, we need to clarify a couple of things.
 To work with Kubernetes, we first need a `Cluster`, which we will run our Kubernetes.
 This **Cluster** will have a `Master Node`, and one or more `Worker Node/s`.
 This is where we will deploy our application and run it.
 To interact with the Kubernetes cluster, we will need `kubectl` tool.